AFLplusplus/unicornafl/Readme.md

 ## API

-The only API currently unicorn2afl exposes is:
+The only API currently unicornafl exposes is:

 ```C
 uc_afl_ret uc_afl_fuzz(